22 historically women’s colleges have formal policies that admit at least some trans students:

 Cedar Crest College: “Applicants to the traditional undergraduate program who self-identify as women are eligible to apply for admission.
 We do not require government issued or medical documentation for purposes of identifying an applicant’s gender identity.
 Once admitted, a student who completes the College’s baccalaureate requirements will be awarded a Cedar Crest degree regardless of gender identity or expression.”

-College of Saint Benedict: “will consider for undergraduate admission those applicants who consistently live and identify as women, regardless of the gender assigned to them at birth. . . .
-This admission policy does not affect students who transition while enrolled at the College of Saint Benedict.
-Once admitted, every student will receive the individualized support that is an essential part of the Bennie experience.”
+College of Saint Benedict: “will consider for undergraduate admission those applicants who were assigned female at birth as well as those who were assigned male or female at birth but now consistently live and identify as female, transgender, gender fluid or nonbinary. . . .
+This admission policy does not affect students who transition while enrolled at the College of Saint Benedict and Saint John’s University.
+Once admitted, every student will receive the individualized support that is an essential part of the Saint Ben’s and Saint John’s experience.”

 College of Saint Mary: accepts applications from individuals who identify as women, regardless of the gender assigned to them at birth (personal communication, 12/7/21).